ARNP clinicals and projects

 Do I have to go to the UI College of Nursing to be an ARNP?

-No. You can choose where you go for your NP education.
-But it’s important to remember when choosing your program that UI Health Care ARNP clinical placement is only available to students enrolled in UI College of Nursing programs.
+No. You can choose where you go for your ARNP education.
+But it’s important to remember when choosing your program that UI Health Care ARNP clinical placement and projects is only available to students enrolled in UI College of Nursing programs.

 What if I’m enrolled in a program that is not offered by the UI College of Nursing?